Goserelin Acetate

 How long is the treatment continued?

-Treatment with Goserelin is continued for 6 months as long as no serious side effects occur.
+Treatment with Goserelin is continued for up to 6 months as long as no serious side effects occur.

 Are there any side effects?